-☐ Can you point in the graph of 5.21 about the three kinds of routers again?
+☐ Can you again point in graph 5.21 about the three kinds of routers?

 Designated routers were not shown.
 Used when there are multiple routers on a single Local Area Network.

 Ref: Read Section 5.3 and 5.4 of the textbook and try review questions R7-R13.